Hello, my name is Paul Kirtley.

-From humble beginnings in late 2010 when I didn’t even know how to register a domain or start a blog, I’ve chipped away at this internet thing and the site has become highly regarded by readers around the world.
+From humble beginnings in late 2010 when I didn’t even know how to register a domain or start a website, I’ve chipped away at this internet thing and the site has become highly regarded by readers around the world.

 Outdoor life is no longer a hobby or a pastime for me.
 It’s a passion I turned into a full-time occupation.
 I’ve been a full-time professional outdoor skills instructor since 2005.
 I’m fully invested in a life of developing practical outdoor skills and the knowledge to support this – both developing my own abilities and helping others develop theirs.